Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-05.md

 </code></pre>

-Here are various examples of defining triggers with simple schedules, read through them all, as they each show at least one new/different point:
+Here are various examples of defining triggers with simple schedules.
+Read through them all, as they each show at least one new/different point:

 **Build a trigger for a specific moment in time, with no repeats:**